Low-dimensional representation of brain networks for seizure risk forecasting: Data acquisition

 \section{Data acquisition}

-The dataset is comprehensively presented in~\cite{cousyn2023daily}.
-It consists of daily 10-minute resting-state intracranial EEG (iEEG) recordings from 10 patients (mean age: 30.7 years, mean duration of daily recordings: 11 days) with drug-resistant focal epilepsy, collected between January 2019 and July 2021 at the Epilepsy Unit of Pitié-Salpêtrière University Hospital (Paris, France).
+The dataset consists of daily 10-minute resting-state intracranial EEG (iEEG) recordings from 10 patients (mean age: 30.7 years, mean duration of daily recordings: 11 days) with drug-resistant focal epilepsy, collected between January 2019 and July 2021 at the Epilepsy Unit of Pitié-Salpêtrière University Hospital (Paris, France).
 The study adhered to the Helsinki Declaration and was approved by an institutional review board (projects C11-16 and C19-55, sponsored by the National Institute of Health and Medical Research).

 Each 10-min resting-state period was labeled as ``inter-ictal'' if no seizure occurred in the next 24h ($N_1 = 69$), or ``preictal'' if at least one electroclinical seizure occurred in the next 24h ($N_2 = 38$).
-The implanted regions and the number of electrodes vary between patients ranging between 10 and 62 (median = 20).
-Details on the demographic information of each patient are available in the original study from this cohort~\cite{cousyn2023daily}.
+The implanted regions and the number of electrodes varied across patients, ranging from 10 to 62 electrodes (median = 20).
+For the purpose of the present study, only electrodes localized within the seizure onset zone (SOZ), as identified by the clinical team based on ictal activity, were retained for subsequent analyses.
+Details on the demographic information of each patient as age and number of recordings per day are available in the original study from this cohort~\cite{cousyn2023daily}.